maiali13/maiali13.github.io/_posts/2020-06-26-Guide-To-DBSCAN.md

 ### Supervised vs Unsupervised Machine Learning

-in short, answers to these questions boil down to whether or not your data is labeled.
+In short, answers to these questions boil down to whether or not your data is labeled.
 If you’re lucky, you already know about the structure of your data.
 Congratulations!
 You can now analyze your data with supervised machine learning.
 With “supervised” learning, the algorithm can be taught what the correct output for given inputs.
 The algorithm will then search for patterns in the data corresponding to this information, and can then label new input data.
 Supervised machine learning algorithms include many of the most common statistical analysis methods, such as linear regression and k-Nearest Neighbors.
 These methods have been used extensively, and are incredibly useful to science because their performance can be judged by a variety of metrics, like accuracy and precision.

 But how can you analyze data that isn’t labelled?
 If the input data doesn’t have labels, the machine learning algorithm cannot be taught the desired output, and therefore cannot evaluate the accuracy of its analysis of new data.
 Then how can an “unsupervised” model learn?
 And how can we use it to draw inferences from messy data?